 Where does baiting occur?

-One type of bait was used for the 2019 fall operation:
+One type of bait will be used for the 2020 spring operation:

 The ONRAB vaccine is enclosed in a 1" x 2" blister pack filled with the vaccine and covered with a sweet-smelling, dark green, waxy coat.